 Author: Ian Britz

-In order to configure the example above, first let's navigate to our Dashboard editor, and right-click and select Add Rule.
+1. In the Dashboard Editor, right-click and select Add Rule.
 This will add a Rule Component to the Dashboard.
-Then click on the settings icon to configure the Rule.

 Each Dashboard Rule component can be associated with its own action button, SQL rule, and execution behavior.
 The configurable behaviors include:

-- Rule: Select from all the SQL Rules within the application.
+Rule: Select from all the SQL Rules within the Application.

-- Form: If the SQL Rule is associated with user input on a Form, you can select a Form from the current Dashboard page.
+Form: If the SQL Rule is associated with user input on a Form, you can select a Form from the current Dashboard page.
 It's not required to tie a Dashboard rule to a Form, however.
 You can leave it blank if not needed.

-Once all the configuration is complete, add some formatting and switch to the PREVIEW tab to test out your Rule.
+Once all the configuration is complete, add some formatting and switch to the Preview tab to test out your Rule.